patil-pramod1/jrxml_to_jasper_converter/README.md

 ## Example

-The project includes an example JRXML file (`LocVsEntryVsYearXls.jrxml`).
-After running the compiler, the generated Jasper file (`LocVsEntryVsYearXls.jasper`) will be in the output directory.
+The project includes an example JRXML file (`example.jrxml`).
+After running the compiler, the generated Jasper file (`example.jasper`) will be in the output directory.